Short hike to a pretty three-tiered waterfall that is the highest in Pennsylvania.

 - Longer: Combine with a hike in the Cliff Park, Milford Knob, Hackers Falls area across the road.

-Our two cents: Short hike to a large waterfall that is technically the highest in PA… but as its in three sections it doesn’t seem like it.
+Short hike to a large waterfall that is technically the highest in PA… but as its in three sections it doesn’t seem like it.
 Still nice though.
-The spur trail to the river is pleasant but not amazing.
-It’s rather steep down (and therefore back up) and you aren’t missing much if you just do the falls.

-Restrooms: Composting bathroom in the lot (unsure if they are seasonal).
+Composting bathroom in the building in the parking lot (unsure if they are seasonal).

 To start… when facing the bathroom building, head to the RIGHT towards the upper falls overlook (they’re not named as such, just going by their position on the detail map).